 Tours in American Sign Language for visitors who are deaf or hard-of-hearing.

-Tours in American Sign Language are avaiable for visitors who are deaf or hard-of-hearing.
-Please contact Ruth Broudy at firstname.lastname@example.org to reserve an ASL tour.
+Tours in American Sign Language are available for visitors who are deaf or hard-of-hearing.
+Please contact Dr. James Grebl at firstname.lastname@example.org to reserve an ASL tour.

 This program offers students in grades 1 through 6 the opportunity to have practical art experience guided by the Museum’s volunteer docents.
-The two-hour session combines art education with an interactive gallery tour and creative art project, which fulfills the second standard of the California State Framework for the Visual Arts: Creative Expression.
+The two-hour session combines art education with an interactive gallery tour and creative art project, which fulfills the second standard of the California Department of Education Visual Arts – Common Core standards.

-Four workshops – The Investigative Eye, Stories in Art, Faces, City to Landscapes – for a maximum of 30 students each are offered weekly on Tuesdays and Thursdays from 10:00 a.m. to 12:00 p.m., October through May.
+Young Artist's workshops – for a maximum of 30 students each are offered weekly on Tuesdays and Thursdays from 10:00 a.m. to 12:00 p.m., September through July.
+Please note, no Young Artist's Workshop's are scheduled on the third Tuesday of the month.

 In-School PowerPoint Presentations (Grades 1-12)